Choi-Laboratory/sobit_blue/sobit_teleop/README.md

-turtlebot_teleop
+sobit_teleop
 ================

-Turtlebot Teleoperation implementation.
+Sobit Teleoperation implementation.
-This package used to be in turtlebot_apps repository.
-It has been temporarily migrated into turtlebot because it is useful for both robot(turtlebot_apps) side and user side pc(turtlebot_interactions).
+This package used to be in sobit_apps repository.